-EEA Working Groups collaborate to develop open, standards based-specifications to accelerate the acceptance and deployment of Ethereum blockchain solutions within the global marketplace.
-These groups ensure that deliverables developed by the EEA and the specific industry requirements developed by the SIGs are prepared properly for inclusion in specification development.
+EEA Working Groups collaborate to develop open, standards based-specifications to accelerate the acceptance and deployment of Enterprise Ethereum blockchain solutions within the global marketplace.
+These groups ensure that deliverables developed by the EEA and the specific industry requirements developed by the EEA Interest Groups are prepared properly for inclusion in specification development.

-The Technical Specification Working Group (TSWG) continues the evolution of the EEA specification, by creating standards for enterprise Ethereum deployment that meets client needs, and ensures quality implementation and interoperability in permission networks.
-The TSWG address requests from EEA member, who want specifications that are compatible with as many Ethereum main-net components as possible to minimize customization and maintenance costs.
+The Core Specification Working Group (CSWG) continues the evolution of the EEA specification, by creating standards for enterprise Ethereum deployment that meets client needs, and ensures quality implementation and interoperability in permission networks.
+The CSWG address requests from EEA member, who want specifications that are compatible with as many Ethereum mainnet components as possible to minimize customization and maintenance costs.